Eddie Fiola: Career in BMX

-In 1985 he embarks on the GT freestyle world tour alongside fellow GT rider Dave Breed visiting 15 countries (Saudi Arabia, Japan, Australia, England, Ireland, Northern Ireland, Wales, Scotland, France, Belgium, the Netherlands, West Germany, Denmark, Sweden and the United States, including Hawaii) over a 3-month period from May through July performing shows and making television appearances.
-Whilst on tour he enters the second UK Kellogg’s Frosties televised competition finishing 4th overall.
-He appears in the Freestyles Raddest Tricks video and wins the Freesytlin’ magazines NORA cup and the BMX Plus! freestyler of the year.
-He finishes 2nd in the King of the Skatepark series to his great rival Mike Dominguez.
+In 1985 he embarked on the GT freestyle world tour alongside fellow GT rider Dave Breed visiting 15 countries (Saudi Arabia, Japan, Australia, England, Ireland, Northern Ireland, Wales, Scotland, France, Belgium, the Netherlands, West Germany, Denmark, Sweden and the United States, including Hawaii) over a 3-month period from May through July performing shows and making television appearances.
+While on tour, he entered the second UK Kellogg’s Frosties televised competition finishing 4th overall.
+He appeared in the Freestyles Raddest Tricks video and won the Freesytlin’ magazines NORA cup and the BMX Plus! freestyler of the year.
+He finished 2nd in the King of the Skatepark series to his great rival Mike Dominguez.

-In 1986 he is hired as a technical advisor and stunt rider on the Hal Needham film Rad with actor Bill Allen having to dye his hair to match Fiolas.
-It is said that the film is loosely based around Fiolas life.
-He stars in the GTV video and is one of the riders in RAD TV: The Sequel video.
-He wins a controversial IBMXF Freestyle World Championships in Vancouver and finishes 2nd overall in the AFA Masters Series.
-He becomes the BMX Plus! freestyler rider of the year and wins the Freestylin’ magazine NORA cup.
-He also wins the pro class King of the Skateparks series, the last one ever to be held.
+In 1986 he was hired as a technical advisor and stunt rider on the Hal Needham film Rad with actor Bill Allen, who had to dye his hair to match Fiolas.
+It is said that the film is loosely based around Fiola's life.
+He starred in the GTV video and was one of the riders in RAD TV: The Sequel video.
+He won a controversial IBMXF Freestyle World Championships in Vancouver and finished 2nd overall in the AFA Masters Series.
+He became the BMX Plus! freestyler rider of the year and won the Freestylin’ magazine NORA cup.
+He also won the pro class King of the Skateparks series, the last one to ever be held.

 In the history of freestyle competition there has probably been no call more controversial than the one made against Fiola at this contest.
 Even after taking away his win in pro ramps because he didn’t wear a mouthguard, the judges still had to give him the overall Pro title.